gafniasaf/learnplay-lms/docs/TeamManual.md

 1. **Contract presence** – `src/lib/contracts.ts` exists and isn’t empty.
 2. **Type safety** – `npm run typecheck`.
 3. **Unit tests** – `npm run test`.
-4. **Architect decode contract** – Ensures decode mode still returns strict JSON.
-5. **Architect API contracts** – `tests/integration/architect-contract.spec.ts` hits every advisor mode (genesis, evolution, consult, decode, mockup-lane).
-6. **Mockup auto-tune suite** – `npm run tune:auto` runs the Golden Dataset through mockup generation + Product Critic + auto-tune passes and fails if any scenario can’t reach “approved.”
+4. **CTA coverage checks** – `tests/e2e/all-ctas.spec.ts` presence + mock coverage validation.
-7. **Universal E2E presence** – Confirms the manifest-aware Playwright spec is still in the tree.
+5. **Universal E2E presence** – Confirms the manifest-aware Playwright spec is still in the tree.

 If you break any of those, fix it locally before you push—Lovable, Cursor, and the MCP loop all depend on this script staying green.